About our Arizona Quail Hunts

 Where can I get a hunting license?
 Hunting licenses are available at all Wal-Mart and K-mart stores.
 You can also get your license online.
 This is a very easy and convenient way to get your license.
 The Big -5 sporting goods store in Sierra Vista also sells licenses.

-New for the 2016-2017 Season.
+Packages Now Available with Lodging Included.
 We are now offering packages that include lodging at the beautiful Last Stand Guest Ranch in Sonoita.
 Visit the Ranch website for a tour of the amenities. www.thelaststandguestranch.com/ Contact us for rates to add a non hunting companion.

 What are your rates?
 Our rate is $400 per gun – per day with a two gun minimum.
 Rate including lodging at the Last Stand Guest Ranch is $525 per gun per day with a two gun and two day minimum.
 Weekdays only we will take a single hunter and the rate is $600 per day, with lodging $750 per day with a two day minimum.
 Includes lunch, snacks, drinking water and soda pop.
 A deposit for the first day of hunting must accompany your booking with the balance due at the time the hunt begins.